Blog

 The Corner of Church and Gay

-The other day I was asked by a friend about the place that I come from.
+The other day, a friend asked me where I come from.

 “What part of the world is it?”
 “What is it like?”

-Driving away I thought about the simplicity of my answer and how little my description did to convey the beauty found within the community in which I come from.
-The more I drove, the more my thoughts painted a picture of the wealthy town that we left.
+As I drove away, I considered the simplicity of my answer and how little my description conveyed the beauty of my hometown.
+The more I drove, the more my thoughts painted a picture of the wealthy town we just left here in Switzerland.

 I thought about the buildings, the parks, the restaurants, the people.
-Until finally I found myself thinking about the corner of Church and Gay Streets.
-So much so that if I had to answer again, I would spend all of my time telling her about the beauty of Church and Gay.
+Finally, I thought about the corner of Church and Gay Streets.
+So much so that if I had to answer again, I would spend all my time telling her about the beauty of Church and Gay.

-For it is on the corner of Church and Gay Streets you can catch a glimpse of “earth as it is in heaven”.
-It is on the corner of Church and Gay you can see strangers being neighbors.
+For it is on the corner of Church and Gay Streets, you can glimpse “earth as it is in heaven.”
+On the corner of Church and Gay, you can see strangers as neighbors.
 You can see love without assumptions.
 You can see friendships without pretenses.
 You can see sacrifice bringing new life.
-And you can meet and see the richest members of our community.
+And you can meet and see the wealthiest members of our community.

-I would tell her that if she does ever come and visit my town of Phoenixville, to go to the corner of Church and Gay on a Wednesday morning.
-For it is here that she would be able to see it for herself.
-She would see a wealthy group of friends standing together, in community, despite their differences, enacting what it means to be children of “Our Father”.
+I would tell her that if she ever visits my town of Phoenixville, she should go to the corner of Church and Gay on a Wednesday morning, for it is here that she could see it for herself.
+Despite their differences, she would see a wealthy group of friends standing together in community, enacting what it means to be children of “Our Father”.
 She would see a man pull up in his pick-up like he does every Wednesday morning with a trunk full of groceries.
-A man whose acts go unnoticed by many but helps “deliver people from evil”.
+A man whose acts go unnoticed by many but help “deliver people from evil.”
 She would see those who work and volunteer their time, those doing “thy will” of a different kingdom, come out of the building to unload the truck.
-She would then see the group of friends, the rich friends, go into the building one by one to receive their “daily bread”.
-And if she was lucky, she would see these rich folks come out of the building and freely share their bread between themselves.
+She would then see the group of wealthy friends go into the building one by one to receive their “daily bread.”
+And if she were lucky, she would see these rich folks come out of the building and freely share their bread between themselves.

-I would ask her to try not to stare at those who live in poverty in our town.
-Those whose impoverished state keep them from ever seeing and participating in this beauty.
-Instead, I would ask her to please pray that they too could one day come to see and experience the great riches of this corner.
+I would ask her to try not to stare at the impoverished people in our town—those whose poverty prevents them from ever seeing and participating in this beauty.
+Instead, I would ask her to pray that they, too, could one day see and experience this corner’s great riches.

 Being unwanted, unloved, uncared for, forgotten by everybody, I think that is a much greater hunger, a much greater poverty than the person who has nothing to eat.